 3D graphics in brand identity.

-3D graphics are also becoming increasingly popular in design, and it’s likely that this trend will continue to grow and evolve.
+3D graphics and 3D animation are also becoming increasingly popular in design, and it’s likely that this trend will continue to grow and evolve.
 While there may be a temporary slowdown in the popularity of 3D due to oversaturation, this is likely to be short-lived.
 The emergence of Web 3.0 and the growing popularity of the Metaverse will drive the demand for 3D elements in design.

 It’s likely that in the future, the use of 3D versions of logos will become the norm.